-2 Decide what to include in the code.
-It should promote your business' values by providing guidance to staff on how you expect them to behave in the workplace, and how they should conduct themselves with customers, suppliers and even members of the public.
+- Decide what to include in the code.
+Broadly, it should promote your business values by providing guidance to staff on how you expect them to behave in the workplace, and how they should conduct themselves with customers, suppliers and even members of the public.

-6 Make your code of conduct a formal policy — ensure you add it to staff contracts or handbooks.
+- Make your code of conduct a formal policy.
+Ensure you add it to staff contracts or handbooks.
 In order to make any contractual changes, you must consult with employees and ask them to sign their agreement.

 - Communicate your code of conduct by sending round an email or pinning a copy on the wall as a visible reminder.